jhansi21005096/Circulate-the-values-of-N-variables/README.md

 ![GitHub Logo](.//circulatethenvariablesoutput.png)

 ## Result:
-thus the circulating the n variables is successfully compleated
+thus the circulating the n variables is successfully completed